Set as Button

 Note that if you set the action to Time Zone Selector, then the Normal > Time zone option becomes disabled.
 So, you have to set the default time zone in the Normal Tab before setting the action to Time Zone Selector.
 See the Time Travel Is Easy With A Time Zone Selector Button blog for more information about using this feature.

-If you are using Galaxy Watch Designer version 1.7.0, don’t select Sync with Device, because this option disables the button.
+If you are using Galaxy Watch Studio version 1.7.0, don’t select Sync with Device, because this option disables the button.

 Buttons don’t work in AOD mode, so the Time Zone Selector won’t work in this mode.
 That means the default Time Zone is displayed.